 - Mix the starter with the milk, transfer into jars, and close loosely (non-air-tight).

-- Let the milk ferment for six hours and 15 minutes.
+- Let the milk ferment for five to six hours.

 - Close the jars firmly and keep in the refrigerator.
 It is not possible to predict how long exactly the yogurt will be good for consumption.
 But you will know when it has gone bad because it will show mold or develop an unpleasant taste.